iOS 12.4.5 Problems: 5 Things You Need to Know

 If you’re using an iPhone 6, iPhone 6 Plus, iPhone 5s, iPad Air, iPad mini 3, iPad mini 2, or iPod touch sixth-gen, you’re stuck with iOS 12.

 It’s unclear if Apple will release another version of iOS 12 so you’re on your own for the foreseeable future.
+Keep an eye out for additional iOS 12 updates as we push deeper into 2020.

 Install iOS 12.4.5 for Better Security